lobs-core Β· Standalone Agent Runtime

 +

 A Git-backed cross-project knowledge base.
 ADRs, research memos, runbooks, and agent instructions that persist across sessions and sync across the entire system.
+The supporting lobs-memory search service provides hybrid BM25 + vector search over the knowledge base.

 GitMarkdownADRsRunbooks